vineethreddyramasa/DataKnights/Deliverables/R Plots/r_plots.md

     ![](r_plots_files/figure-markdown_github/unnamed-chunk-5-1.png)

--   **Bushtit**: The numbe rof Female birds is higher compare to the number of Male birds and has not changed in 20 years.
+-   **Bushtit**: The number of Female birds is higher compare to the number of Male birds and has not changed in 20 years.

     ![](r_plots_files/figure-markdown_github/unnamed-chunk-6-1.png)